webplatform/docs/tutorials/The_HTML_head_element/index.md

 == Setting the document’s primary language ==

 One piece of information about the document goes on the parent of the <code>head</code>, the <code>html</code> element.
 It is here that we define the primary natural language of the document.
 By natural language, we mean ''human'' language, such as French, Thai or even English.
-This helps screenreaders, because for example the word "six" is pronounced very differently in French and English.
+This helps screen readers, because for example the word "six" is pronounced very differently in French and English.
 It's a good idea to define the primary language of a document, especially when you are writing pages for an international audience; you don't tend to see that many pages that use it, however.
 You set it as follows:

 <pre>&lt;html lang="en-GB"&gt;
   ...